acidnbase/Zomato-EDA/README.md

-Zomato has an average of 17.5 million monthly transacting customers for its food delivery business.
+# Zomato has an average of 17.5 million monthly transacting customers for its food delivery business.
 Average monthly active food delivery restaurant partners on Zomato's platform have also increased by 8.7% year-on-year , from 208,000 to 226,000.

+# Objective
+This project involves an Exploratory Data Analysis (EDA) on Zomato restaurant data to gain insights into customer preferences and behavior.
+The goal is to analyze various aspects of the data to provide actionable insights for Zomato, such as restaurant types preferred by customers, voting patterns, ratings, and spending habits.

 # Questions Addressed:
 1. What type of restaurants do majority of customers order from?